mosaicresearch/TinySPOTComm/README.md

 ===========

 - Please note that TinySPOTComm does NOT provide muli-hop support for communication with TinyOS nodes.

-- This version of TinySPOTComm only supports the BLUE release of the SunSPOT SDK
+- Currently only the 'blue' and 'red' releases of the SunSPOT SDK are supported.
+The 'Yellow' release is NOT supported.